db-ux-design-system/core-ios/docs/adr/adr-06-prefix-naming-convention.md

 - **Cons:** Adds an extra layer of nesting, which can make usage more verbose and may affect readability.

 ## Decision
-We will adopt **Option A - Company-Specific Prefix (e.g., `DB` for Deutsche Bahn)**.
-This approach ensures unique identification, reinforces brand recognition, and provides consistency with our established web design system.
+We will adopt **Option B - Neutral Prefix (e.g., `DS` for Design System)**.
+This approach ensures unique identification, reinforces brand recognition, and provides consistency with our established design system.
 It balances the need to prevent naming collisions with SwiftUI components while supporting a modular and scalable design system.

 ## Consequences
 - **Positive:** The naming convention will provide clarity and consistency, ensuring easy integration and maintenance.
-Using a company-specific prefix reinforces brand recognition for Deutsche Bahn components.
-Ending names with the component type aligns with SwiftUI standards, improving the developer experience.
+The use of an neutral prefix avoids naming collisions.
 - **Negative:** Initial transition to the new naming convention may require updates to existing components and documentation.
+Less immediate brand recognition for Deutsche Bahn.

 By implementing this naming convention, we ensure that our UX Design System remains clear, consistent, and scalable, providing an excellent developer experience and facilitating its adoption across various projects and organizations.